Packages and Binaries:

 "git push --signed" sent a nonce different from what we asked it to

-different by this many seconds from the current session.
-Only
+by this many seconds from the current session.
+Only meaningful when

-will be performed, and the update, post-receive and post-update hooks
+be performed, and the update, post-receive and post-update hooks will not

-will not be invoked either.
-This can be useful to quickly bail out if
+be invoked either.
+This can be useful to quickly bail out if the update is

 See the notes on the quarantine environment below.